Bike Insurance Quotes

 20. Honesty is key

-OK, we mentioned this as the first tip to low cost motorcycle insurance - but it really is worth reiterating.
-We know that it’s not easy, realistic or even possible for some bikers to implement many of the cost cutting tips mentioned above, especially in a short timeframe.
+It's the first money saving tip on the list, but really is worth reiterating.
+We know it’s not easy (or even possible) for some bikers to implement many of the cost cutting tips mentioned above - especially in shorter timeframes.

-See which bike insurance provider on the panel is cheapest:
+See which motorcycle insurance provider on the panel could provide the cheapest quotes for your individual needs:

 Special offers, deals and discounts

-Keep an eye out for any special offers, price savings or discounts which are highlighted on the quote results page.
-They aren’t always straight discounts on the quote price, but could offer additional value by adding extras that the broker wouldn’t usually include.
+Keep an eye out for any special offers, price savings or discounts highlighted on the quote results page.
+These aren't always price discounts, but could offer additional value if extras are added that brokers wouldn’t normally include.

 Price sensitive questions